 - The second time, it means "shut up and stop whining."

-- The third time, the kicker, it means "it's hopeless."
+- The third time, it means "it's hopeless."

 - I Take Offense to That Last One: In the film version of "Rainbow Tour", Eva is greeted in Italy by Demonstrators who decry her and her husband as fascists.
 Her response: "They called me a whore!
 They actually called me a whore!"